GispoCoding/pytest-qgis/README.md

   option `--qgis_disable_gui` will override this.
 * `qgis_canvas_width` width of the QGIS canvas in pixels.
 Defaults to 600.
 * `qgis_canvas_height` height of the QGIS canvas in pixels.
 Defaults to 600.

+## QgisBot

+Class to hold common utility methods for interacting with QGIS.
+Here are some of the methods:

+* `create_feature_with_attribute_dialog` method to create a feature with default values using QgsAttributeDialog.
+This ensures that all the default values are honored and for example boolean fields are either true or false, not null.
+* `get_qgs_attribute_dialog_widgets_by_name` function can be used to get dictionary of the `QgsAttributeDialog` widgets.
+  Check the test [test_qgis_ui.py::test_attribute_dialog_change](./tests/visual/test_qgis_ui.py) for a usage example.

 ## Requirements